Statement (2022)

 Bio

-Morejohn grew up in rural Oregon, and currently lives and works in Oakland, CA. In 2011 she earned a BFA in painting and drawing from the University of Oregon.
-Her intricate drawings are a part of numerous private collections, and in the permanent collections at Montefiore Medical Center (Bronx, NY), Physics Department at the University of Oregon (Eugene, OR), and Project Art & Medical Museum, University of Iowa Hospitals & Clinics (Iowa City, IA).
-Her work has been exhibited at Bryant Street Gallery (Palo Alto, CA), Empty Set Gallery (Bronx, NY), Kenise Barnes Fine Art (Larchmont, NY), Collar Works (Troy, NY), The Drawing Rooms (Jersey City, NJ), and Schema Projects (Brooklyn, NY).
+Sarah Morejohn grew up in rural southern Oregon, and currently lives and works in Oakland, CA. In 2011 she earned a BFA in painting and drawing from the University of Oregon.
+Her drawings are a part of numerous private collections, and in permanent public collections at Montefiore Medical Center (Bronx, NY), Huestis Hall at the University of Oregon (Eugene, OR), and Project Art & Medical Museum at the University of Iowa Hospitals & Clinics (Iowa City, IA).
+She is represented by Bryant Street Gallery (Palo Alto, CA) and Kenise Barnes Fine Art (Kent, CT).
 She was awarded an artist-in-residence at Lacawac Sanctuary and Biological Field Station (Lake Ariel, PA) and has been published in Superstition Review and Hyperallergic.
+Morejohn lives with her husband and bunny, works part-time as an image analyst at a neuroscience startup, and makes the second bedroom of their home her studio.

 Questions and inquires? sarah.morejohn@gmail.com